TRT Global - AI is finally trying to speak African languages. Will this end a historic neglect?

 Since most large language models (LLMs) rely on huge volumes of such digital data to learn and generate text, the vast majority of this data is in English (high-resource) or a handful of other widely spoken global languages in the West.

-“Our measure for progress and research agenda is based on what works for Western languages,” says Hellina Hailu Nigatu, NLP researcher focused on low-resourced languages at the University of California, Berkeley.
+“Our measure for progress and research agenda is based on what works for Western languages,” says Hellina Hailu Nigatu, an AI researcher focused on LLMs at the University of California, Berkeley.

 The lack of training data leaves AI models like ChatGPT or Gemini struggling to recognise, generate or even meaningfully “see” African languages, no matter how many people speak them.